emileber/axios-middleware/docs/api/HttpMiddleware.md

 # HttpMiddleware

-?> This class is optional if you opt to use the short syntax.
+?> This class is optional if you opt to use the [simplified syntax](simplified-syntax.md).

 The base implementation to inherit when creating your custom implementation. **Any function is optional** and should be provided within a custom middleware only if needed.